Tulsa vs. Memphis NCAA Football Odds, Plays and Insights | October 9, 2021

 - The 65.6 points per game these two squads have allowed their opponents to score this season are 4.6 more than the 61 total in this contest.

-- The average total in Golden Hurricane games this season is 57.5, 3.5 points fewer than Saturday's total of 61 .
+- The average total in Golden Hurricane games this season is 57.5, 3.5 points fewer than Saturday's over/under of 61 .

-- The 63.4 PPG average total in Tigers games this season is 2.4 points more than this game's over/under.
+- In 2021, games involving the Tigers have averaged a total of 63.4 points, 2.4 more than the set total in this contest.

 Tulsa Stats and Trends

-- Tulsa has two wins against the spread in five games this year.
+- Tulsa has two wins against the spread in five games this season.

-- The Golden Hurricane have yet to cover the spread this season when favored by 3 points or more.

-- Tulsa's games this year have hit the over on all four set point totals.
+- Tulsa's games this year have eclipsed the over/under in all four opportunities.

-- Tulsa is 1-1 against the spread and 1-1 overall when the team amasses more than 465 yards.
+- When Tulsa picks up over 465 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Golden Hurricane have turned the ball over six more times (9 total) than the Tigers have forced a turnover (3) this season.
+- The Golden Hurricane have turned the ball over nine times this season, six more turnovers than the Tigers have forced (3).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.